TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 Shutdown audit: current native tests prove direct daemon termination after readiness.
 They do not yet prove termination of every installer descendant when closing during bootstrap; no unsupported claim of that coverage.

+Linux x64 runtime 35545849846 also passes FA, both diarization fixtures, Google/NLLB translation, comparison and the 259-input smash.
+Transcription has the same known overlap.
+The real GUI test exposes a separate race:
+SourceCompleted marks the entire batch done before terminal status polling releases its submission latch.
+A quick second click is ignored.
+Reproduced locally (expected running, got done), then fixed by letting only BATCH_FINISHED conclude a job; file events update file rows only.
+The new unit regression and deterministic GUI case verify completed-file / still- running-job behavior and a successful second batch.
+Twenty GUI unit tests and all 16 local browser cases pass using cached Chromium 1234 (12 pipeline cases, 3 startup cases, and the new race case run separately).

+Windows native 35545849846 installed its MSI and opened the unmodified native WebView2 app into a ready screen, but cold startup showed no progress for four minutes.
+Inspection of pinned PyApp 0.27 process::wait_for confirms it captures all installer output until EOF, while indicatif hides its spinner on pipes.
+This is an application packaging defect, not a reason to relax the progress assertion.
+The Bazel PyApp source staging now announces the phase and forwards installer bytes immediately while preserving captured error output and UTF-8 decoding.
+The patch checks both exact pinned call sites and fails if upstream changes.
+Two lightweight Bazel Rust tests pass, proving output arrives before installer EOF and preserving Unicode split across reads.
+No interface redesign or fake percentage was added.
+Native evidence: /tmp/batchalign-windows-native-35545849846, including the initial loading screenshot and the ready screen at failure.
+Updated real native bootstrap and cross-platform browser results are still required.